 - On *NIX, if you change to the

 If specifying the Agent path, you only need to put

 jdwp tools.
 To prevent this, use the Java option:

 AppMon Agent usage

-This agent is available in both multiple agent platforms.
-Please check the release status of the agent before switching over as some agents are still in BETA.
+This Agent is available in both agent platforms.
+Please check the release status of the Agent before switching over as some Agents have BETA status in AppMon 2017 May .